Stencyl/stencylpedia/resources/website/engine-extensions.md

 ## Utilities

-These extensions add new or enhanced blocks to the palette.
+These extensions add new blocks (or enhanced versions of existing ones) to the palette.

 Name | Author | Stencyl Version | Platforms | Status | Notes
 --- | --- | --- | --- | --- | ---